We tracked down two obscure documentaries about two obscure bands, via Night Flight Plus:

 The music itself stands on its own, and you could put it up against any post-punk release around the turn of the '80s, and the band's arch chord structures closely echo those of R.E.M., which broke through with its first album right after the Embarrassment called it quits, as if there was a soul transfer from Wichita to Athens.
 Footage from a concert at their headquarters -- a funky old bank next to the train tracks -- is threaded throughout the documentary, and it is a repeated reminder of how infectious their music was and how charming the band could be.
 One observer struggles to come up with a simple description of the music and ends up calling it "propulsive, danceable, jangly, angular goof rock."

-I didn't discover the Embarrassment until their compilation album "Heyday" was release in the late '90s, so I can't claim any connection to that magical Wichita/Lawrence heyday.
+I didn't discover the Embarrassment until their compilation album "Heyday" was released in the late '90s, so I can't claim any connection to that magical Wichita/Lawrence heyday.
 But I can appreciate what Frank and others experienced, how the songs soaked into their DNA, and how they can honor that burst of creativity and joy without sounding like pathetic nostalgia whores.
 It was a special time.
 This movie makes you wish you had been there.
 And it reminds you that, even if you weren't there, you were somewhere, and if you can conjure up your own former zeitgeist moments, then you are lucky to be able to revisit that happy place.

 BONUS TRACKS